bergus/F/Stream.doku.md

 	* propagates events.
 Might be/have a context that changes.
 }
 EventStream extends Stream {
 	* fires discrete events.
-Those should have a `type` or be Error instances otherwise.
+Those should have a `type` property or be Error instances otherwise.
+	  Errors and other non-events do have a type == undefined.
 }
 Behavior / ValueStream extends Stream {
 	* represents a changing value.
 Can have initial value (defaults to undefined).
 Does not propagate unchanged values.